-The bushwalking track descends quite steeply past this junction to The Fishponds, with a few timber and stone steps.
+The Blue Gum Walk track descends quite steeply past this junction to The Fishponds, with a few timber and stone steps.

 Above The Fishponds is a viewing platform, but it’s not a particularly good view, and it’s worth continuing a bit further.

 Rather than bearing left along the Blue Gum Walk, head right, with the track descending to Berowra Creek.